royalapplications/docs/src/r2022/royalserver/components/secure-gateway/gateway-configuration.md

 **Max.
 Connections**

-Specify the maximum number of concurrent sconnections the Secure Gateway is accepting.
+Specify the maximum number of concurrent connections the Secure Gateway is accepting.

 **Certificate**